 The average sliding 31-day rainfall during April in Grand Rapids is increasing, starting the month at 2.3 inches, when it rarely exceeds 3.9 inches or falls below 0.9 inches, and ending the month at 3.0 inches, when it rarely exceeds 4.9 inches or falls below 1.2 inches.

-The average sliding 31-day liquid-equivalent snowfall during April in Grand Rapids is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.4 inches or falling below -0.0 inches.
+The average sliding 31-day snowfall during April in Grand Rapids is decreasing, starting the month at 1.5 inches, when it rarely exceeds 4.5 inches, and ending the month at 0.1 inches, when it rarely exceeds 0.4 inches or falls below -0.0 inches.

 The latest sunrise of the month in Grand Rapids is 7:24 AM on April 1 and the earliest sunrise is 47 minutes earlier at 6:37 AM on April 30.

 The earliest sunset is 8:09 PM on April 1 and the latest sunset is 34 minutes later at 8:42 PM on April 30.